BlossomLabs/osmotic-funding/README.md

 We have implemented an advanced feature that integrates with [Superfluid](https://www.superfluid.finance) to create an adaptive payment flow.

-> to play with it checkout the `superfluid-osmotic-funding` branch.
+> checkout the `superfluid-osmotic-funding` branch to play with it:

 ```bash
 git checkout superfluid-osmotic-funding